 University Relations, including Web Services and Publications, use the Associated Press Stylebook.
 In addition to AP's recommendations, we have additional guidelines specific to our print publications and website.
 Below highlights some of the common errors, as well as UMass Lowell specifications.
+The University also has a Marketing and Branding guide, which governs the use of logos and University messaging.

 Faculty and Staff Titles